Running out of ammo

 “Combined with shells fired from Ukraine's Soviet-era artillery, this is in the vicinity of the 6,000–7,000 per day that Ukraine has said it was firing (and which was considered inadequate).
 Even the 2025 surge rate would satisfy only a third of this need.
 To bridge the gap, other countries will have to provide ammunition, and a lot of it,” Cancian says.

 The same arguments apply to the more sophisticated version of the 155mm shells, where Ukraine’s army is burning through the equivalent of an entire year’s worth of production in under a month.
-The upshot is these precision munitions have to be reserved for the highest value targets but are not used in day-to-day combat operations.
+The upshot is, these precision munitions have to be reserved for the highest value targets but should not be used in day-to-day combat operations.

 Ammo crisis on the cards

 The clock is now ticking on how long Ukraine can keep up its barrage.
-Kyiv scored spectacular successes in September with the Kharkiv offensive that took back hundreds of square kilometres of occupied territory and ended that month retaking the regional capital of Kherson that was lost in the first week of the war.
+Kyiv scored spectacular successes in September with the Kharkiv offensive that took back hundreds of square kilometres of occupied territory, and ended that month by retaking the regional capital of Kherson that was lost in the first week of the war.

-But since the partial mobilisation in September, the Russian have stabilised the line and the fighting has descended into an artillery dual and WWI-style bitter trench warfare.
-In this style of fighting artillery has become the decisive weapon and Russia still outguns Ukraine ten-to-one, according to reports.
+But since the partial mobilisation in September, the Russian have stabilised the line and the fighting has descended into an artillery duel and WWI-style bitter trench warfare.
+In this style of fighting artillery has become the decisive weapon and Russia still outguns Ukraine by ten to one, according to reports.

-“Ukraine will never run out of 155 mm ammunition―there will always be some flowing in―but artillery units might have to ration shells and fire at only the highest priority targets.
+“Ukraine will never run out of 155mm ammunition – there will always be some flowing in – but artillery units might have to ration shells and fire at only the highest priority targets.
 This would have an adverse battlefield effect.
 The more constrained the ammunition supply, the more severe the effect,” Cancian says.

 A Kyiv Independent battlefield report say this is already happening, with gunners sitting behind the lines waiting for calls, sometimes for hours, from the command centre, ordering strikes on selective targets when the infantry gets into trouble.